bahrus/custom-enhancements/README.md

 What this would do:

-1. Before attaching to the "tbd" property of the tr element, merge whatever properties were passed to the "tbd" placeholder.
+1. Before instantiating the "tbd" property of the tr element, merge whatever properties were passed to the "tbd" placeholder.
-4. After the attachment, "setting" the property to an object would **not** replace the class or function prototype instance with the object, but rather the setter for "tbd" would interject, and do an Object.assign of the passed in object into the custom element/enhancement instance.
+4. After the instantiation, "setting" the property to an object would **not** replace the class or function prototype instance with the object, but rather the setter for "tbd" would interject, and do an Object.assign of the passed in object into the custom element/enhancement instance.

 What the real name of "tbd" should be is completely open in my mind.
 Nothing jumps out at me as the "correct" answer.
 Names that would make sense to me are:  "host", "vm", "viewModel", "scope", or "ish" -- short for itemscope host.
 I guess I'm leaning towards the latter -- it is short, and is kind of a play on "is".

 ## Support for lists and the itemscope extension

 In many cases, what we need to bind the view to is not an "expando" type object, but rather an array of objects (i.e. lists).
 In some cases we would want both to be supported ("expando" type properties but also an iterator interface).
-The discussion above doesn't make much sense, in terms of merging in the object (via object.assign or something more powerful than object.assign) in this scenario where we have a list of objects or primitives to "pass in" or "merge".
+The discussion above doesn't make much sense --  merging in an object (via object.assign or something more powerful than object.assign) -- in this scenario where we have a list of objects or primitives to "pass in" or "merge".

 So it seems reasonable to amend the  discussion above so that if the data that needs be passed into the tbd property is an array, to automatically upgrade the class or function prototype in the registration method: